5 Problems for Chinese Speakers of English

 So it should be no surprise that learning English can be a bit difficult, and teaching English can seem like an impossible mountain to climb.

 However, with a little bit of experience teaching English as a Foreign Language you will realise that your learners’ first languages will affect their learning of English.
 This can be in terms of vocabulary, pronunciation or word order, among a number of other things.
 Understanding these issues can help us help our learners overcome these problems.

 Previously, we had a look at typical problems Spanish speakers may have when learning English.
 Here, let’s look at five of the most common problems for Chinese speakers learning English.

 Probably the most obvious difference between English and Chinese is that they use different alphabets.
 English uses the Latin or Roman alphabet, consisting of 26 letters.
-Chinese uses a non-alphabetic script of logograms.
-In other words, characters represent words or phrases (so it’s not strictly speaking an alphabet).
+Chinese uses a non-alphabetic script of pictograms.
+In other words, characters represent words or phrases (so it’s not, strictly speaking, an alphabet).

 Unfortunately for our Chinese learners (and English learners of Chinese), there are quite a few differences between English and Mandarin and Cantonese when it comes to pronunciation.

 First of all, Chinese is a tone language.
 This means that the tone of a word will change its meaning.
 There are five tones in Mandarin Chinese, so the same symbol can have five different meanings depending on tone.